Understanding Contact Tracing

 - Helping people get tested

-- Asking people to self-isolate if they have COVID-19 or self-quarantine if they are a close contact of someone who has COVID-1
+- Asking people who are unvaccinated to self-isolate if they have tested positive for COVID-19 or self-quarantine if they have been in close contact with someone who has COVID-19

 We know your employees’ health and safety is your top priority.
 To support their return to work, we encourage you to make them aware of the following contact tracing resources available to help them.